Somtozech/tic-tac-toe/README.md

 - Basic understanding of React.js
 - Familiarity with JavaScript and ES6 syntax
 - Node.js and npm installed on your machine
-- Basic knowlegdge on setting up a firebase project
+- Basic knowledge on setting up a Firebase project

 ## Setup